igor-feoktistov/terraform-provider-flexbot/tools/flexbot-cli/ansible-roles/flexbot/README.md

 flexbot
 =======

-An Ansible role to provision/deprovision/start/stop/restore bare-metal servers in FlexPod (Cisco UCS and NetAp cDOT)
+Ansible role to provision and manage bare-metal servers in FlexPod (Cisco UCS and NetAp cDOT)

 See flexbot project https://github.com/igor-feoktistov/terraform-provider-flexbot for more details.